-We ask for and record lots of information about our customers so that when contacting them we do it in a way that’s best for them.
-This includes large print, British Sign language and other language interpreters.
-And even when we visit you, whether we’ve to use a certain door, wait a bit longer for you to answer or knock loudly, so you can avoid those irritating missed calls!
+We ask for and record lots of information about our customers.
+When we get in touch with them we do it in a way that’s best for them.
+We have large print, British Sign language and other language interpreters.
+And even when we visit you, whether we’ve to use a certain door, wait a bit longer for you to answer or knock loudly, so you can avoid those annoying missed calls!

-To show how we do this we publish a range of information including information about our customers, our Board, our staff and the plans we have in place to keep improving the accessibility and fairness of our policies and services.
+To show how we do this we publish a range of information.
+This gives details about our customers, our Board, our staff and the plans we have in place to keep making the accessibility and fairness of our policies and services better.

-We routinely and thoroughly check how our policies and services affect different groups of people, for disabled people, people of different ethnic origins.
+We always check how our policies and services affect different groups of people, for disabled people, people of different ethnic origins.
 This is a process called ‘equality impact assessments’.
 We use the findings of these assessments to change a policy or develop services which best meet the needs of different people.

 If you feel a policy or service discriminates against a particular group of people or you want to know more about how we’ve assessed a particular policy or service please let us know by contacting our Organisational Development Manager.
 The contact details are on the right hand side of this page.